WebAssembly/wasi-sdk/README.md

 * `clang`
 * `ninja`

 Please refer to your OS documentation to install those packages.

 ## Build

-To build the full package
+To build the full package:

 ```shell script
 cd wasi-sdk
 NINJA_FLAGS=-v make package
 ```

 The built package can be found into `dist` directory.
+For releasing a new version of the package on GitHub, see [RELEASING.md](RELEASING.md).

 ## Install

 A typical installation from the release binaries might look like the following:

 ```shell script
 export WASI_VERSION=14
 export WASI_VERSION_FULL=${WASI_VERSION}.0